dimforge/rustsim.org/website/blog/2020-03-23-using-simd-aosoa-with-nalgebra.md

 ### Benchmark without `-C target-cpu=native`
 It appears some rust linear algebra crates do not perform as well as they could if `-C target-cpu=native` is passed to the compiler.
-I'm not sure why, but those crates are `glam` and `vek`, both using explicit SIMD in their codebases.
-In addition, it appears that not using `-C target-cpu=native` makes some methods of non-wide types of __ultraviolet__ much less efficient.
+This is for example the case of `glam` and `vek`.
+However, it appears that not using `-C target-cpu=native` makes some methods of non-wide types of __ultraviolet__ much less efficient.

-Because we don't use `target-cpu=native` both `f32x8` and `f32x16` won't emit 8- and 16-lanes SIMD instructions, making them only as efficient as `f32x4`.
+Because we don't use `-C target-cpu=native` here, both `f32x8` and `f32x16` won't emit 8- and 16-lanes AVX instructions, making them only as efficient as `f32x4`.

 Here is the same benchmark with: